Link Building: The Operations Guide for SEO Teams and Agencies

 What Role Does PageRank Still Play?

 PageRank is alive, just renamed and rewrapped.
 The original 1998 algorithm gave every page a numeric score, then distributed that score to pages it linked to.
 Google now layers dozens of refinements on top: trust-flow, anchor weighting, link-spam discounting, topical proximity.
 The underlying graph traversal is still PageRank.
 That is why a link from techcrunch.com still moves rankings while a link from a 2024-bought private blog network does not.
+The mechanics of how one link passes relevance, authority, and quality signals sit in what a backlink is.
+You direct that internal PageRank on purpose through internal link sculpting.

 Four attributes carry the bulk of the signal.
 Source authority (the linking domain's accumulated PageRank), topical relevance (semantic match at source-domain and source-page level), placement context (in-body editorial paragraph vs sidebar widget vs footer), and the anchor text itself.
-We cover the anchor text dimension in detail in our anchor text guide, including the distribution ratios we target for safety.
+We cover the anchor text dimension in detail in our anchor text distribution guide, including the distribution ratios we target for safety.

 The rel attribute is the other under-discussed signal.
 A link with dofollow attribution passes PageRank in full.
 A nofollow link, since Google's 2020 update, is treated as a hint the crawler may or may not weight.